-Over the years, Microsoft Outlook has become an important part of our daily routine.
-We can send/receive emails, save calendar events, create tasks, meetings, journals, and much more.
-All this data is stored by default in data files that are automatically created by the MS Outlook email client.
+In recent years, Microsoft Outlook has evolved into an indispensable tool in our daily lives.
+It enables us to effortlessly send and receive emails, manage calendar events, create tasks, schedule meetings, maintain journals, and much more.
+All of this valuable data is automatically stored in dedicated data files created by the Microsoft Outlook email client

 So, this is a detailed list of what a PST file holds.
 You can always have multiple PSTs for different purposes or just separate your data.

 You can add or create PST file in MS Outlook 2016, 2013, and 2010 through different methods.
 The methods are mentioned below to help you perform the task successfully.